matn7/CS-Notes/src/main/java/deployment/GCP.md

 - A Member is some Google-known identity.
 - Each Member is identified by a unique email address.
 - Can be:
-    - `user` - Specific Google account:
+    - `user`: Specific Google account:
         - G Suite, Cloud Identity, Gmail, or validated email.
-    - `serviceAccount` - Service account for apps/services.
+    - `serviceAccount`: Service accounts for apps/services.
-    - `group` - Google group of users and service accounts.
+    - `group`: Google group of users and service accounts.
-    - `domain` - Whole domain managed by G Suite or Cloud Identity.
+    - `domain`: Whole domain managed by G Suite or Cloud Identity.
-    - `allAuthenticatedUsers` - Any Google account or service account.
+    - `allAuthenticatedUsers`: Any Google account or service account.
-    - `allUsers` - Anyone on the Internet (Public).
+    - `allUsers`: Anyone on the Internet (Public).

 **Groups**